jbowers85/1-Retrieving_Data/README.md

-# 1-Retrieving_Data
+# Retrieving Data

-This repository is meant to provide examples of how to retrieve data from various sources using R.
+This repository is meant to provide examples of different methods of retrieving data from various sources in R

 ## Getting Started